agentlefish/twitter2/readme.md

 The following **additional** features are implemented:

+- [x] Hamburger menu
   - [x] Grey in and out effect on content view as user dragged the menu in hamburger view.
-Disable user interaction in views inside content view while the menu view is shown.
+Disable user interaction in subviews inside content view while the menu view is shown.
 Capturing tap gesture on content view to fold the menu.
+- [x] Profile Page
   - [x] Adjust auto layout constraint of the page view width inside the page scroll view in respect to the actual scroll view frame width. (in viewDidLayoutSubviews)
+  - [x] Make navigation bar transparent.
+Show header image under navigation bar.
+Pull down the profile page to fold the header image into size of navigation bar and make it blurry.
+  - [x] Only using table view for the user tweets table and implement the scoll on the page using a simple state machine.
+So the scroll indicator only shows in the bottom tweets table part while the upper user info part move separately.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):